Key takeaways

 One important note: Net proceeds are not the same as profit.

-“Net proceeds are what you walk away with after all mortgages, liens and transaction costs are paid,” McBride says.
+“Net proceeds are what you walk away with after all mortgages, liens and transaction costs are paid,” says Greg McBride, Bankrate’s chief financial analyst.
 “The proceeds include your down payment and any principal repaid, which do not represent profit.”

-The simplest way to calculate net proceeds is to deduct all of the seller’s closing costs, expenses and the mortgage balance from the final sale price of the home.
-Generally, you can expect to pay between 7 percent and 10 percent of your home’s value in fees and commissions.
+The simplest way to calculate net proceeds is to deduct all of the seller’s closing costs, commissions and the mortgage balance from the final sale price of the home.

 To get a truer sense of net proceeds, however, you may also want to factor in some of the additional expenses associated with selling your home.
 That may mean including the cost of any repairs or improvements made to the home before listing, as well as the costs of staging your home.
 All of these fees eat away at the net proceeds earned from a home sale.